 Obviously there are times when "I'm sorry" is the perfect response.
 But it should be obvious, like when you wrong or hurt someone, it calls for an "I'm sorry".

-There is certainly many things I am rightfully sorry for.not just to others, but also to myself.
+There are certainly many things I am rightfully sorry for not just to others, but also to myself.

 I like to reconcile a lot.
 With others and myself.
 Like my current self and my past self.
 And I think it's time I say "I'm sorry" to myself.
 For all of the self doubt.
 For all of the needless blame that I know I have taken on throughout my life.
 I'm sorry.